 LTTE Destroyed Water Tower was a war monument located in Kilinochchi town, Sri Lanka.
 The tower was bombed and fallen down in 2009 by the Liberation Tigers of Tamil Eelam (LTTE), a militant group designated as a terrorist organization by 32 countries.

-LTTE was finally defeated by the government forces in May 2009 ending the 26 years long Sri Lanka Civil War.
+LTTE was finally defeated by the government forces in May 2009 ending the 26-year-long Sri Lanka Civil War.
 After that, the site of the fallen water tower was transformed into a fully-fledged tourist site, equipped with a plaque and a souvenir store (Hyndman & Amarasingam, 2014).
-However, the remains of the tower were removed in order to obtain space for a water supply and sanitation improvement project that commenced in 2020 by the Department of Water Supply.
+However, the remains of the tower were removed to obtain space for a water supply and sanitation improvement project that commenced in 2020 by the Department of Water Supply.

 See also